-We understand that teens may be affected by the same conditions and health problems that occur in young children or even adults, but there are distinct challenges to their healthcare.
-Children's Hospital Colorado offers a full range of primary, secondary and tertiary healthcare to teenagers with both physical and emotional problems.
+Here at Children’s Hospital Colorado, we understand that teenagers may be affected by the same conditions and health problems that occur in young children or even adults, but there are distinct challenges to their healthcare.
+Our Adolescent Medicine Program offers a full range of primary, secondary and tertiary healthcare to teenagers with both physical and emotional problems.

 At Children's Colorado, we know that teens deserve special attention.
 Our team members include board-certified specialists in the field of adolescent medicine who know that treatments geared towards children, or even adults, are not always right for teens.
-It takes a special approach, including training and expertise in all aspects of teen health – physical, emotional, mental and sexual – to provide the best care possible for your adolescent.
+It takes a special approach, including training and expertise in all aspects of teen health – physical, emotional, mental and sexual – to provide the best care possible.

 Some examples of typical patients we see include:

 - Young women with menstrual problems; including not having a period, or having irregular, painful or heavy periods.
 Our experts can help diagnose and treat medical conditions that cause these symptoms.

 - Teens who are unable to focus at school, or are getting into trouble with school authority figures.